buaawgj/Parallel-RL-framework/README.md

 The codes for the classical control game Pendulum are excerpted from OpenAI baseline Gym, and an new image data output API is added to this game by defining a new observation wrapper in wrappers.py.

 The default number of parallel threads is set to 1 because the percentage of the sampling period in all traning time is very small.
-In other words, the sampling costs very little time, and the optimization space is very narrow by employing parallel coding technique.
+In other words, the sampling costs very little time, and the optimization space is very narrow through employing parallel coding technique.

 Always up for a chat -- shoot me an email (wgj@buaa.edu.cn) if you'd like to discuss anything.